awsdocs/amazon-opensearch-service-developer-guide/doc_source/createupdatedomains.md

 1. For **Version**, choose the version of OpenSearch or legacy Elasticsearch OSS to use\.
 We recommend that you choose the latest version of OpenSearch\.
 For more information, see [Supported versions of OpenSearch and Elasticsearch](what-is.md#choosing-version)\.

    \(Optional\) If you chose an OpenSearch version for your domain, select **Enable compatibility mode** to make OpenSearch report its version as 7\.10, which allows certain Elasticsearch OSS clients and plugins that check the version before connecting to continue working with the service\.

-1. For **Domain name**, enter a domain name\.
-The name must meet the following criteria:
-   + Unique to your account and Region
-   + Starts with a lowercase letter
-   + Contains between 3 and 28 characters
-   + Contains only lowercase letters a\-z, the numbers 0\-9, and the hyphen \(\-\)

-1. If you want to use a custom endpoint rather than the standard one of `https://search-mydomain-1a2a3a4a5a6a7a8a9a0a9a8a7a.us-east-1.es.amazonaws.com` , choose **Enable custom endpoint** and provide a name and certificate\.
-For more information, see [Creating a custom endpoint for Amazon OpenSearch Service](customendpoint.md)\.

 1. For **Auto\-Tune**, choose whether to allow OpenSearch Service to suggest memory\-related configuration changes to your domain to improve speed and stability\.
 For more information, see [Auto\-Tune for Amazon OpenSearch Service](auto-tune.md)\.